 Students may also receive credit for a non-Honors course by contracting it as an Honors class.
 By adding some extra course requirements (usually through more intense reading requirements, a special paper, and/or a final project), students receive Honors credit for the non-Honors course.
-In order to do this, students should contact their professor before the semester begins or very early in the semester to fill out a contract form (see Contract Course Information).
-The form, when completed, must be returned to the Honors College office within the first weeks of the semester.
+In order to do this, students should contact their professor before the semester begins or very early in the semester to fill out a contract form (see Contract Course Information ).
+The form, when completed, will be reviewed on a rolling basis up until the Friday of week 7 of a given semester.

 Upper Division Courses

 Certain upper division courses have been designated by their departments as eligible